AlexisRodriguezCS/GridWord/README.md

 - `num_cols`
 - `quit`

 The following is a comprehensive list of commands available in the GridWorld Interactive Frontend.
-Each command has a specific function that allows users to interact with the GridWorld program in various ways.
-Whether it's manipulating individual cells or determining population statistics
+Each command has a specific function that allows users to interact with the GridWorld program in various ways, using integer values for arguments such as row, column, ID, target row, and target column.
+Whether it's manipulating individual cells or determining population statistics.

 | Command | Description |
 |---------|-------------|